Panera Bread French Onion Soup – Easy Copycat Recipe

 Ingredients you’ll need

-Here’s what you need to make this copycat Panera Bistro French onion soup recipe: Get the full recipe by clicking on the recipe card.
+Here’s what you need to make this copycat Panera Bistro French onion soup recipe: Click on the recipe card to get the full recipe.

 Copycat Panera French onion soup ingredients on a tray.